-UFO's governance includes four Officers, seven Directors, and 30+ Area Representatives located across the country.
+UFO's governance includes four Officers, eight Directors, and 30+ Area Representatives located across the country.
 The organization has a published Charter.
 Also UFO has 30 members representing 7 different countries.

-The UFO is a global Tax Exempt organization with membership in all fifty states as well a US territories and several other countries.
+The UFO is a global Tax Exempt organization with membership in all fifty states as well as US territories and several other countries.